IsaacSchemm/DeviantArtFs/README.md

         more <- resp.HasMore

-Note how the result from AsyncExecute is `DeviantArtPagedResult`, which has a NextOffset field of `int option`, while the result from ExecuteAsync is `IDeviantArtPagedResult`, which has a NextOffset field of `int?`.
+Note how the result from AsyncExecute is `DeviantArtPagedResult`, which has a NextOffset field of `int option`, while the result from ExecuteAsync is `IBclDeviantArtPagedResult`, which has a NextOffset field of `int?`.

 See ENDPOINTS.md for more information.